ibm-cloud-docs/citrix-netscaler-vpx/about-citrix-netscaler-vpx.md

 * Deployed like any other {{site.data.keyword.BluSoftlayer_notm}} server, with flexibility and availability in mind
 * Offered in bandwidth tiers: 10Mbps, 200Mbps, and 1000Mbps

-The Citrix NetScaler VPX can be deployed on demand, in as little as 15 minutes, in any {{site.data.keyword.BluSoftlayer_notm}} data center around the world.
+The {{site.data.keyword.vpx_full}} can be deployed on demand, in as little as 15 minutes, in any {{site.data.keyword.BluSoftlayer_notm}} data center around the world.
 Several licensing models include the speed and features that you need, and offer the flexibility demanded by today's cloud solutions.
 This flexibility ensures a good fit for every use case, from small-to-medium implementations, all the way to larger enterprises.

 {{site.data.keyword.BluSoftlayer_notm}} offers the NetScaler VPX virtual appliance with full, unrestricted root access.